Rebar Reinforcement Method Statement: A Complete Guide

 PVC chairs and pre-cast concrete blocks used during the rebar installation process to maintain proper concrete cover.

-• Marking: The required rebar spacing must be marked with chalk directly on the lean concrete or formwork, strictly following the IFC drawings or the approved BBS.
+• Marking: Foremen or site engineers must mark the required rebar spacing with chalk directly on the lean concrete or formwork, strictly following the IFC drawings or the approved BBS.

-• Lapping: Lap lengths must be provided exactly as detailed in the IFC drawings.
+• Lapping: The team must provide lap lengths exactly as detailed in the IFC drawings.

 7. QA/QC for Rebar and Corrective Actions